MisterNoNameLP/OpenRemoteComputing/README.md

 The idea is to setup one or multiple remote computers with this BIOS and never touch the EEPROM ever again.

-This is made to get a smooth workflow for developing drone scripts, but can be used for any other PC as well.
+This is made to get a smooth workflow for developing drone scripts, but can be used for any other computer as well.

 # Features
 ### Execute scripts